 The customer verifies the requirement baseline for the SRR.

-For the supplier, this process is established before the PDR to basically produce a software verification plan (”process implementation”).
+For the supplier, this process is established before the PDR to produce a software verification plan (”process implementation”).
 This process includes all the verification activities of all the expected outputs of the development activities

 The result of this process is included in the DJF and reported at each reviews.